JackHowa/ember-react-cheatsheet/docs/ember-to-react/fragment.md

 ## Ember

-In Ember.js, you can return multiple elements naturally because Ember templates allow this without the explicit need for a wrapper component.
+In Ember, you can return multiple elements naturally because Ember templates allow this without the explicit need for a wrapper component.

 ```hbs
 Text outside